Leapsight/babel/doc/modules/babel_map.md

 Removes a key and its value from the map.
 Removing a key that does not exist simply records a remove operation.

+In case the map has no context i.e. it is newly created, removes will only %% work for keys that have been updated since creation.
+In all other cases the call will fail with a `context_required` exception.

 <a name="set-3"></a>